Twelve essential historic places to visit in Aberdeen

-In 2017 we’re celebrating the VisitScotland Year of History, Heritage and Archaeology.
-Aberdeen and its surrounding area are overflowing with historical places to visit.
-We’ve compiled a list of twelve essential places to visit in Aberdeen and round about so that you can celebrate the history and heritage of the area for yourself!
+We’ve compiled a list of twelve essential places to visit in Aberdeenshire so that you can find out more about the history and heritage of the area for yourself!

 Aberdeen Maritime Museum

 Aberdeen Maritime Museum does a brilliant job of telling the story of Aberdeen’s relationship with the North Sea.
 The museum’s collections cover the fishing industry, ports and marine environment of the North East.
 The North Sea oil industry displays are particularly fascinating – you can step inside the living quarters of an oil rig!

-Fascinating thought: See if you can find the North Boats menu which shows the range of food available on the ship from Aberdeen to Orkney and Shetland in the past!
+Fascinating thought: See if you can find the North Boats menu which shows the range of food available on the ferry from Aberdeen to Orkney and Shetland in the past!

 The Gordon Highlanders Museum

 The Gordon Highlanders had a reputation of being one of the most effective and dependable regiments in the British Army.
 This 5-star museum covers their 200-year history from the Napoleonic Wars, India, Afghanistan and South Africa, through to both World Wars and the Cold War.
 The museum is in the former home of Scottish artist Sir George Reid, and has displays of weapons, firearms and medals.
 There’s a lovely garden to explore and the chance for children to try on some soldiers uniforms!

 Fascinating thought: in 200 years of Regimental history, 19 Gordon Highlanders were awarded with the Victoria Cross the highest decoration for gallantry.
 11 of these are on display here!